davista123/InstaWeather/README.md

 I have tested it on Python 3.5+ but I'm confident that any python version of 2.7+ can run it.

-## Great, it works, what's the big deal?

-* I am trying to explore the capabilities of building apps that do not require users to install the application itself.
-* Can we build apps that just work when most convenient for the user rather than staying on the device?

 ## **TODO**

 - [ ] Send user a graph of Weather progress with a text message